fhiso/tsc-governance/tsc.md

 The Technical Standing Committee (TSC) is responsible for coordinating the organisation's technical work which is currently proceeding in a under a [simplified governance structure](/governance).
-At present the TSC has two members: Luther Tychonievich and Richard Smith.
+At present the TSC has three members: Richard Smith, Seth Taplin and Luther Tychonievich.
 We can be contacted by email at [tsc@fhiso.org](mailto:tsc@fhiso.org).

 Get involved {#involve}